 The unique, nostalgic mood of this Nocturne apparently makes it able to melt the most hardened hearts - there is a famous story that the pianist Natalia Karp’s life was spared as a direct result of playing this Nocturne in the concentration camp where she was a prisoner during World War II.

+Brought up in Warsaw by a Polish mother and a French father, Frédéric Chopin (1810-1849) was more or less self-taught as a performer.
+Even his first teacher Wojciech Zywny didn’t have much to offer him in terms of technique, but still did his pupil a great service by introducing him to Bach and Viennese Classicism.
 Later, Chopin received thorough training in composition at the High School of Music in Warsaw.
 Around his twenties, he grew increasingly troubled about his future – he loved his native country, but at the same time deplored the provinciality of it.
 He embarked on a European tour, still doubting the path of public pianist-composer and resenting the extreme publicity surrounding his concerts.

 "Simplicity is the highest goal, achievable when you have overcome all difficulties.
 After one has played a vast quantity of notes and more notes, it is simplicity that emerges as the crowning reward of art."

 "Mould the keyboard with a velvet hand.
 And feel the key rather than striking it.
 Since each finger is individually shaped, it is best not to seek to destroy the particular charm of each, but to develop it.
 As many different sounds as fingers."

 "It was an unforgettable picture to see Chopin sitting at the piano like a clairvoyant, lost in his dreams; to see how his vision communicated itself through his playing, and how, at the end of each piece, he had the sad habit of running one finger over the length of the plaintive keyboard, as though to tear himself forcibly away from his dream."
 (Robert Schumann)